Work Packages

 Dental Fear, Oral Health-Related Behaviours and Quality of Life

 We are interested on the interplay of family-, child-, environment and oral health-related factors in the development of dental fear among children.
-Especially we are interested whether the development of dental fear is more strongly related to psychosocial factors within the family or with the use of oral health care services and oral health-related quality of life.
+Especially we are interested whether the development of dental fear is more strongly related to biological and psychosocial factors within the family or with the use of oral health care services and oral health-related quality of life.

 We also study how the behavior, attitudes and knowledge of children and adolescents and changes in these are related to the behavior, attitudes and knowledge and psychosocial factors of their parents and oral health-related quality of life of both children and their parents.